f-dangel/curvlinops/docs/rtd/linops.rst

 Experimental
 ============

-The API of experimental features may be subject to changes, or they might become deprecated.
+Experimental features may be subject to changes or become deprecated.

 .. autoclass:: curvlinops.experimental.ActivationHessianLinearOperator
    :members: __init__